Is multitasking effective?

 Multitasking does not work!

 What’s even more disheartening, it takes 25 minutes to return to the task.
 And even that 11 minutes is fragmented between different sub-tasks of email, web, office applications, approximately 3 minutes a piece.

-And you can’t switch tasks in between to get the hour.
-So, your 8-hour workday at the office boils down to 2 hours and 27 minutes of actual productive time, and it’s fragmented into pieces so small that no real focusing can occur.
+And you can’t switch tasks between projects to get an hour on one project.
+So, your 8-hour workday at the office boils down to 2 hours and 27 minutes of actual productive time.
+The time is fragmented into pieces so small that no real focusing can occur.

-Here’s a short video that illustrates multitasking and adds commentary at the end:
+Here’s a short video that illustrates multitasking and adds commentary at the end.

 Here’s what happens when you attempt to multi-task.
 Learn more in John Medina’s book, “Brain Rules.”

-And multitasker themselves think they are just fine.
-More than 70% of the participants in a study Who Multi-Tasks and Why? estimated that they are better multitaskers than average.
+Over 70% of the participants in a study Who Multi-Tasks and Why? estimated that they are better multitaskers than average.
 The actual multitasking performance of participants was not related to their opinion about their ability.
 One interesting finding was that people most capable of multitasking effectively were least likely to do it.

 Multi-tasking activity as measured by the Media Multitasking Inventory and self-reported cell phone usage while driving were negatively correlated with actual multi-tasking ability.
 Multi-tasking was positively correlated with participants’ perceived ability to multi-task ability which was found to be significantly inflated.

 I have seen people who really think they are great multitaskers.
 Many people are looking for tips on how to multitask.

 Here are some tactics that help you stop multitasking: